 Freshwater resources are essential to multiple sectors, including industry, agriculture, fisheries, and household activities.
 Over the past two decades, the decline in freshwater quality has intensified due to both natural and human induced factors, posing a major global challenge (Akhtar et al., 2023).
 Industrial chemicals, agricultural fertilizers, and household sewage are among the leading contributors to this deterioration, threatening the integrity of freshwater ecosystems.
 Increasing pollution, overexploitation, and unsustainable practices have further reduced the availability of freshwater sources (Buhungu et al., 2023; Vaghela et al., 2023).
 From a socioeconomic perspective, artificial water bodies such as ponds, lakes, and reservoirs are indispensable to human communities, providing irrigation, drinking water, electricity generation, and supporting agriculture, urban growth, and industrial development.
 In terms of abiotic characteristics, lakes, characterized by lower flow velocities and storage capacities compared to rivers, share similarities with natural lakes.
 Understanding these features is crucial for the sustainable management of aquatic resources, the effective utilization of aquatic organisms, and the advancement of conservation efforts.
 Consequently, preliminary surveys of phytoplankton and zooplankton in water bodies are imperative (Sagaya Sowmya et al., 2025).

 Lentic ecosystems such as ponds, lakes, and wetlands support diverse biological communities, including phytoplankton, zooplankton, macrophytes, fish, and aquatic birds.
 These groups are central to nutrient cycling, food web stability, and ecological resilience.
 Zooplankton, in particular, serve as key bioindicators of aquatic health, reflecting changes in physicochemical conditions and biodiversity.
 They recycle nutrients, sustain fish populations, and link primary producers to higher trophic levels.
 However, human activities and eutrophication have disrupted species distribution, abundance, and diversity, posing serious threats to lake ecology.
 Limited understanding of plankton dynamics continues to challenge freshwater research, even as aquatic ecosystems face greater biodiversity loss than terrestrial systems (Paulraj et al., 2024; Kumari, 2025).
 Lakes are dynamic ecosystems that mirror their surrounding environment and are shaped by both natural processes and human activities.
 In India, freshwater lakes play a crucial role in sustaining biodiversity, regulating hydrological cycles, and supporting local livelihoods through fisheries, agriculture, and drinking water supply.
 However, rising pollution, nutrient enrichment, and climate variability are altering lake ecology, underscoring the need for regular assessment of their biodiversity and ecological functioning (Hoggang et al., 2024).
 The present investigation examines the seasonal dynamics of zooplankton communities in Baratagi Lake, located in Vijayapura District of Karnataka.
 As a tropical freshwater ecosystem, the lake sustains diverse aquatic life and serves as an important local resource.
 Despite its ecological and socioeconomic significance, systematic studies on zooplankton diversity in this lake remain limited.
 This study provides insights into the ecological status of Baratagi Lake and establishes baseline data to support future biomonitoring and conservation initiatives.

-Materials and Methods
+Note : The purpose of the research should be clearly stated in the last paragraph of the introduction.Materials and Methods

 Study area